twagner9/twagner9/README.md

 - 👀 I’m interested in improving my knowledge in programming and software development.
 - 🌱 I hold a B.S in Biochemistry from UW-Madison.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me by email at: timwagner240@gmail.com
+- 📫 How to reach me: by email at timwagner240@gmail.com

 <!---
 twagner9/twagner9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.